davidmahbubi/olshop/readme.rst

 PHP version 7 or newer is recommended.

 1. Make a database, give a name : mhb-shop, then import .sql file inside of database folder
-2. Move all base files to your local server, let say you are using XAMPP, just copy to Windows : C:\Xampp\htdocs
+2. Move all base files to your local server, let say you are using XAMPP, just copy to Windows : C:\\Xampp\\htdocs (Windows) | /opt/lampp/htdocs (Linux)
-    Linux   : /opt/lampp/htdocs
 3. Then, open your browser, and access for your localhost address.

 *******